 |6||Never pour water into the concentrated acid.|

-- Do not allow the battery to stand idle for long time this may cause inactivation of the battery cells.
+- Do not allow the battery to stand idle for long time, this may cause inactivation of the battery cells.

-- Do not charge the battery with very high rate of current because high rate of charging causes high temperature rise and excessive gassing resulting in heavy loss of water and sometime overflowing of electrolyte from the battery cells.
+- Do not charge the battery with very high rate of current because high rate of charging causes high temperature rise and excessive gassing, resulting in heavy loss of water and sometime overflowing of electrolyte from the battery cells.

 - After every complete discharge, the battery should be immediately charged before returning it to its regular floating service.
 Otherwise there may be a chance of deposition of sulphate film on the plates.

 - As already mentioned, the battery cells should be charged gently at normal rate so that there will be no chance of immediate gassing and temperature rise over 40oC.
 Otherwise there may be damage to the battery cells due to high temperature.
-During charging of batteries, continuous monitoring is required, if gassing starts and the temperature reaches the said limit, reduce the rate of charging.
+During charging of batteries, continuous monitoring is required, if gassing starts and the temperature reaches the said limit, then reduce the rate of charging.
 If after reducing the charging rate, the temperature is still approaching to the limit, it indicates the completion of charging process because even the normal rate of charging may produce high temperature rise if the battery approaches to the fully charged condition.